Françafrique: Economic interests today

 Although France's influence may be weakening throughout Francophone Africa, there also remains strong social and economic ties that link these nations together.
 One prime example can be displayed through the already established business deals with the French private sector in order to increase development in West Africa.
 An additional factor that connects France to its former colonies is their usage of the French language.
 Francophone African nations are placed at an economic advantage within European countries such as France, Switzerland, and Belgium due to their shared linguistic identities.

 With increasingly younger populations, African countries are viewed as the ideal candidates for long-term investment by international actors.
 This sentiment directly reflects France's approach to its former colonies, which comprise over half of its primary trade exports.
 This includes West African countries such as Senegal and Cameroon, which continue to play an integral role in supplying natural resources, hardware, and manufactured goods.
 Despite these staggering numbers, France remains in a vulnerable position as it renounces its title as the top investor in the region.
 The prospect of foreign backers and the appeal of Intra-African trade opportunities have encouraged West African nations to reclaim their economic agency from their former occupiers.
 Ultimately, these circumstances have contributed to France's declining economic influence.

 Currently, French companies are less linked to Africa, or at least to the countries that were formerly colonies of France.
 France's main economic partners in Africa are indeed the Maghreb countries (Morocco, Algeria, Tunisia), Nigeria, South Africa, and Angola.
 Some critics of French foreign policy in Africa question the deep commitment that France has with the former French colonies, particularly in sub-Saharan Africa, given the low financial and commercial interest that the countries of the CFA franc zone represent for French companies.

 On 6 June 2023 French Foreign Minister Catherine Colonna said France wants to remain a "relevant partner" in Africa despite "anti-French rhetoric" while presenting the country's foreign policy in Africa to the Senate.

-The Scattered Islands in the Indian Ocean
+Scattered Islands in the Indian Ocean

 The Scattered Islands in the Indian Ocean are partially claimed by the Comoros, Madagascar, and Mauritius.
 The Malagasy and Mauritian claims, however, are significantly later than their access to independence.
-However, the agreement reached in October 2024 on the restitution to Mauritius of the Chagos Islands by Great Britain, in the heart of the Indian Ocean, notably home to the American base of Diego Garcia, has relaunched the debate in Madagascar.
+However, the agreement reached in October 2024 between the United Kingdom and Mauritius to transfer the British Indian Ocean Territory to Mauritian sovereignty has relaunched the debate in Madagascar.